by Daniel Weiskopf

 Amount / Degree Of Ingrained Singing Habits

 People come to train their voice which has been used, in everyone’s case, since birth.
 Depending on your age, how much you have used your voice, and who you have mimicked or learned from, you have developed vocal habits both Good and Bad.
 I capitalized ‘good’ and ‘bad’ because when it comes to vocal habits there are those that enable vocal health and those that put it to risk.
 The quality of your voice could sound great and exactly the way you like it, but your habits are either going to give you a healthy voice for a lifetime or lead you to breakdown and the medical help and rehab that ensues.
-Case in point; while many people love Adele’s singing, she was doing things to create her sound that were not efficient and healthy.
-Her underlying Bad habits made her cancel her tour due to vocal hemorrhaging and undergo a long process of vocal rehab.
+Case in point; while many people love Adele’s singing, she does things to create her sound that are not efficient and healthy.
+Her underlying Bad habits made her cancel her tour due to vocal hemorrhaging and undergo a long costly process of vocal rehab.
 Even successful vocalists need Good technique.
 Michael Jackson had his favorite vocal coach, one of my mentors, go on tour with him to warm up and rebalance his voice every day, twice a day.
-The only tour in his career he had to cancel was one where the producer would not allow him to bring that teacher along..
+The only tour in his career he had to cancel was one where the producer would not allow him to bring that teacher along to reduce costs.
 Also, many assume that because they sing with a “Classical” background that their technique is good.
-All Classical singer training guarantees is knowledge of foreign language diction, musicianship, and the ability to read music.
+All Classical vocal training guarantees is knowledge of foreign language diction, musicianship, and the ability to read music.
 Classical singing does not guarantee vocal health and balanced singing technique.
 Opera singers often damage their voices, too!

 A habit is simply something that is familiar, not something that is healthy.
 For example smoking is a habit that feels good to a Smoker (one who has smoked for a long time), but it is certainly not a healthy habit.
 As humans, we have a tendency to hold on to what is familiar and avoid change.
-We resist new habits because they are uncertain until they prove themselves, which, paradoxically, cannot happen until they become ingrained; habit forming takes time.
+We resist new habits because they are uncertain until they prove themselves, which, paradoxically, cannot happen until they become ingrained; new habit forming takes time.
 Many students who are experienced performers and talented musicians take the longest time to let go of their old Bad singing habits.
 They therefore have a longer road to vocal mastery.
 Other students who have come to me with little to no prior training or performance have few (if any) ingrained habits to negotiate and overcome.
 While they have the quickest available path to mastery, they also don’t always stick it out because they have never been challenged by singing demands yet.
 They have the advantage of a clean slate, but do not have a clear idea of where they are, where they want to go, or when they get there.

 I, personally, am an example case of the experienced musician/singer that came to this technique with heavily ingrained Bad habits that I developed from many years of :”Classical” training.
 It did not matter that my training came from a prestigious international music conservatory.